Kaldek/rat-ratgdo/README.md

 ![PCB Link](schematics/ratgdo%20open%20source%20D1%20Mini_KiCad.png)
 _Simple basic schematic for a Wemos D1 Mini based module_

 See images of a [working breadboard prototype](images/Breadboard_working.png) and the [subsequent soldered prototype using a D1 shield](images/Simple%20prototype%20using%20D1%20shield.jpg).
-Both of these prototypes are using 2n7000 MOSFETs exclusively, but that is because they are prototypes and long term reliability of data transmission when using the 2n7000 has not been confirmed.
+Both of these prototypes are using 2n7000 MOSFETs exclusively, but that is because they are prototypes and whether a 2n7000 will work for TX will depend greatly on who manufactured your 2n7000.
 See the section below on needed components for context.

 ## Components needed for basic functionality
 The basic schematic shown above assumes the use of through-hole components.
 If you wish to use SMD components, please refer to the [FAQ](FAQ.md#what-if-i-want-to-use-sot-23-smd-components), and you can also check out the community-provided schematics, which include SMD-based designs.